qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 It is a text file that maps domain names and ip addresses.
 It is human-readable and can be manually edited.
-DNS Zones can be forward or reverse.
+DNS zones can be forward or reverse.

 - ### Forward DNS Lookup Zone
 	 This zone contains all the records of domain names to their IP addresses.